-- 1. Nature of Proposed Venture (0 to 30 Points)
+1. Nature of Proposed Venture (0 to 30 Points)

-Technical feasibility, economic sustainability, demonstration of expanded customer base for the product, identification of the number of jobs expected to be created or saved, etc. A complete description is in the F. R. Notice. - 2.
-Qualifications of Project Personnel (0 to 20 Points)
+Technical feasibility, economic sustainability, demonstration of expanded customer base for the product, identification of the number of jobs expected to be created or saved, etc. See complete description in the Federal Register Notice.

+2. Qualifications of Project Personnel (0 to 20 Points)

 Credentials, education, experience of each person working on the project.
-(Note, if using consultants, they do not necessarily need to be identified beforehand, but you should describe the qualifications sought) - 3.
-Commitments and Support (0 to 10 Points)
+(Note, if using consultants, they do not necessarily need to be identified beforehand, but you should describe the qualifications that will be sought)

+3. Commitments and Support (0 to 10 Points)

 Show support from producers, end user buyers, and third party contributors.

 Include contracts or letters of intent, if any.

 Discuss all cash and in-kind contributions.

-(See match requirement information below). - 4.
-Work Plan and Budget (0 to 20 Points)
+(See match requirement information below).

+4. Work Plan and Budget (0 to 20 Points)

 Detailed description of all tasks and who will accomplish them.
 Budget should include detailed breakdown of all estimated costs of project activities.
-Show both grant and matching funds for all tasks. - 5.
-Priority Points (Lump Sum Score of either 0 or 10 Points)
+Show both grant and matching funds for all tasks.

+5. Priority Points (Lump Sum Score of either 0 or 10 Points)

-If the project if focused on assisting small and medium-sized family farms, beginning, socially disadvantaged (minority), or veteran farmers or ranchers, or if the project is a midtier value chain project, or submitted by a farm coop, it will receive the full 10 points. - 6.
-Administrator Priority Categories USDA may award up to 10 points to an application to improve the geographic diversity of awardees in a fiscal year.
+If the project if focused on assisting small and medium-sized family farms, beginning farmers, or socially disadvantaged (minority) farmers or if the project is a midtier value chain project, or submitted by a farm coop, it will receive the full 10 points.

+6. Administrator Priority Categories USDA may award up to 10 points to an application to improve the geographic diversity of awardees in a fiscal year.